wadegood/func-process-webhook-event/README.md

 4. Click on run and debug extension on the left hand side.
 Click the run button.
 This will start an instance of the function app on your localhost.
 Once the function app is up an running, copy and paste the URL into a web browser and press enter.
 You should receive a message stating "Validation Failed.
 Please try again."
 This confirms that the function is working as expected and all setup tasks were completed properly.
 Disconnect the function from the localhost.

-5. Go into the Azure and provision a function app with the following settings.
-  runtime: python 3.11
-  compute: consumption
-  *add more detail here
+Deployment
+1. Using the Azure Function extension, click on deploy to Azure.

-6. Using the Azure extension in VSCode, deploy the Azure function project to the Azure function app.
-Within the Azure portal take note of the function app URL.
+2. Log in to the Azure Portal and retrieve the function app URL.

+5. Under the config file, navigate to the config.ipynb file.
+Execute the first cell.
+This will prompt the installation of the kernel package.